 This policy has been written in light of our Safeguarding Policy and has direct links to our policies on behaviour, anti-bullying, disability and equality and Accessibility Plan in particular.

-It was written in consultation with the Governing Body, Head Teacher and current staff.
+It was written in consultation with the Governing Body, Head Teacher and staff team.

 The information in this policy will be updated regularly and any changes occurring during the year will be updated as soon as possible.
-Under normal circumstances it will be formally reviewed every 3 years as part of the Academy's policy review cycle.
+Under normal circumstances it will be formally reviewed as part of the Academy's policy review cycle.